robjg/oddjob/docs/reference/org/oddjob/arooa/deploy/ListDescriptorBean.md

 ### Examples
 #### Example 1 <a name="example1"></a>

-Oddjob's descriptor!.
+Oddjob's descriptor.
 Note that it started life before the descriptor elements were created, and so [is](../../../../org/oddjob/arooa/types/IsType.md) is used instead of [arooa:bean-def](../../../../org/oddjob/arooa/deploy/BeanDefinitionBean.md) elements.

-_java.io.IOException: No Resource Found: 'META-INF/arooa.xml', classloader=java.net.URLClassLoader@2eafb4e7_
+It can be found <a href="https://github.com/robjg/oddjob/blob/master/src/main/resources/META-INF/arooa.xml">Here on Github</a>

 -----------------------